ziyi-zhang/INGP-RFL/README.md

 > __[Project page](https://rgl.epfl.ch/publications/Zhang2025Radiance)&nbsp;/ [Paper](https://rgl.s3.eu-central-1.amazonaws.com/media/papers/Zhang2025Radiance.pdf)__

-> ⚠️ This repository is a standalone research release and is not part of the official [instant-ngp](https://github.com/NVlabs/instant-ngp) codebase.
+⚠️ This repository is a standalone research release and is not part of the official [instant-ngp](https://github.com/NVlabs/instant-ngp) codebase.
-> It does not support JIT mode (introduced on July 8, 2025) for faster training/rendering.
-We are implementing a JIT-compatible core algorithm for future release: https://github.com/NVlabs/instant-ngp/pull/1601.
+It does not support JIT mode (introduced on July 8, 2025), which accelerates rendering speeds by 5x compared to the performance reported in our paper.
+We implemented a JIT-compatible core algorithm here: https://github.com/NVlabs/instant-ngp/pull/1601.

 ### Features